New Hampshire Healthcare Administration Certificate Programs

 Since hands-on experience is important in many certificate programs, you may already have some work experience by the time you graduate.
 Use this experience to find a work setting that fully uses your skills and professional interests.

 Students with technical certificates may want to get started in the field of healthcare as patient representatives.
 Patient representatives work directly with patients when they check in, pay their bills, have insurance questions, and need to schedule an appointment.
-In New Hampshire, the average salary for a patient representative is $36,700 per year (Bureau of Labor Statistics, 2017).
-Per O*Net, job openings for patient representatives may see a 10% increase between 2014 and 2024 (2017).
+In New Hampshire, the average salary for a patient representative is $41,340 per year.

 Medical records technicians may handle paper files and digital files to ensure that patient information is properly retained and stored.
 At many institutions, medical records technicians are responsible for ensuring that people do not have access to patient files without the proper authorization.
-They claim an average income of $39,010 annually (BLS, 2017).
-Between 2014 and 2024, job openings for medical records technicians may jump 14% (O*Net, 2017).
+They claim an average income of $48,200 annually.
+Between 2018 and 2028, job openings for medical records technicians are projected to jump 11%.

-Medical managers take on leadership tasks at all levels of a healthcare facility to make sure that standards are met, laws re followed, and patients get the care they deserve.
-For this, New Hampshire medical managers claim an average annual income of $105,630 (BLS, 2017).
-By the year 2024, you may see job openings for medical managers increase 17% (O*Net, 2017).
+Medical managers take on leadership tasks at all levels of a healthcare facility to make sure that standards are met, laws are followed, and patients get the care they deserve.
+For this, New Hampshire medical managers claim an average annual income of $120,490.
+Over the decade leading up to 2028 job openings for medical managers are projected to increase by 17%.

 This is your chance to find the New Hampshire healthcare administration degree program that aligns with your career goals and education.